angular/angular/aio/content/guide/property-binding.md

 A common point of confusion is between the attribute, `colspan`, and the property, `colSpan`.
 Notice that these two names differ by only a single letter.

-To use property binding using colSpan, type the following:
+To use property binding using `colSpan`, type the following:

 <code-example path="attribute-binding/src/app/app.component.html" region="colSpan" header="src/app/app.component.html"></code-example>